Toiling-Lad/apus/README.md

 If you find any problems, please [open an issue](https://github.com/Toiling-Lad/apus/issues/new) or submit a fix as a pull request.

-We welcome new features, but for large changes let's discuss first to make sure the changes can be accepted and integrated smoothly.
+New features are welcome, but for large changes let's discuss first to make sure the changes can be accepted and integrated smoothly.

 ## License